Financial aid FAQs

 No. If needing assistance with the FAFSA or scholarship applications, please contact a high school counselor or a financial aid office to help with the completion of forms, or to receive information about financial aid.

 The Free Application for Federal Student Aid or FAFSA is required to determine eligibility for Federal and State financial aid programs.

-The process of filing the FAFSA through the internet will be much quicker, as long as the information is completed and signed properly.
-The student and parent will need to register for a PIN (Personal Identification Number) with the Department of Education, to sign the FAFSA electronically.
-An option of printing a signature page is also available.
+The process of filing the FAFSA through the Internet will be much quicker, as long as the information is completed and signed properly.
+The student and parent will each need to register for an FSA ID (Federal Student Aid Identification Number) with the Department of Education, to sign the FAFSA electronically.
 A signature for the student and parent (if dependent student) is required for processing.